Personalized Direct Mail Retargeting: Driving High Conversions

 To do that, you need to know:

-● What’s preventing them from getting it, and
+● Recognize the obstacles preventing them from obtaining it, then

 For example, some of our most effective client campaigns target people who are moving.